Coach Mentoring Programs

 Your Benefits from this Mentor Coaching program (What’s in for you?)

-- Feedback from two experienced and PCC credentialed coaches on the 11 ICF Core competencies and the code of Ethics as you coach fellow coaches (option of English and French)
+- Feedback from an experienced and PCC credentialed coach on the 11 ICF Core competencies and the code of Ethics as you coach fellow coaches (option of English and French)

 - Practice to become better at the core competencies